Triffin v. Pomerantz Staffing Services, LLC

 Security features that can authenticate a check are vitally important in protecting

 oneself from liability for losses.
-Equally important are the instructions given to
+Equally important are the

 |

-In this case, plaintiff did not claim that Friendly examined the checks to determine
+In this case, plaintiff did not claim that Friendly examined the

-Plaintiff did not dispute Pomerantz's assertion that the counterfeit checks did not
+fade when touched."
+Plaintiff did not dispute Pomerantz's assertion that the

-contain heat sensitive ink and that their bogus nature would have been revealed by
+counterfeit checks did not contain heat sensitive ink and that their bogus nature would

-simply touching the checks.
+have been revealed by simply touching the checks.

-Unlike Somerset Valley , the evidence in this case was undisputed that the checks
+Unlike Somerset Valley , the evidence in this case was undisputed that

-the circumstances of the transaction, so as to remain ignorant of facts that might
+reasonably required by the circumstances of the transaction, so as to remain ignorant

-disclose a defect cannot claim to be a holder in due course.
+of facts that might disclose a defect cannot claim to be a holder in due course.

 General Inv.
 Corp. v.
 Angelini, 58 N.J.
 396, 403-04 (1971).

 This result is further compelled by the fact that the party claiming to be a holder in